-- Obtain the application form through your child's subject teacher and A: support your application with a parent's note.
-Do note that students need to fulfil at least one of the following criteria in order to be considered: - Grade C or below for MTL in PSLE - Consistent D7 and below for MTL in school-based assessment (Exp) - Consistent U and below for MTL in school-based assessment (NA)
+A: The application window takes place at the end of the school year through Parents' Gateway.
+Consent is given through the portal.
+Do note that students need to fulfil at least one of the following criteria in order to be considered:

+- AL 7 or 8 or Foundational MTL in PSLE - Consistent D7 and below for MTL in school-based assessment (Exp) - Consistent U and below for MTL in school-based assessment (NA)